cj-mills/christianjmills/_posts/2020-11-19-Barracuda-PoseNet-Tutorial-8.md

 ### Get Video Clip Dimensions

 We need to get the video resolution from the `Video Player` object when we're not using a webcam.
-We can get the resolution by accessing the `VideoPlayer` component.
+We can get the height and width by accessing the `VideoPlayer` component.

 ![get_video_clip_dimensions](\images\barracuda-posenet-tutorial\get_video_clip_dimensions.png)